sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 We ensured that we had participation from executives in each Division in IITB.
 Each interview took approximately 1 hour.
 It took 2 months to conduct all the interviews.
-For our organizational study we focused on cultural and took a human-oriented approach emphasizing barriers to collaboration and empowerment.
+For our organizational study we focused on culture and took a human-oriented approach emphasizing barriers to collaboration and empowerment.
 We were inspired by the Open Source "movement" and research done by the [DevOps Research and Assessment (DORA) institute](https://dora.dev/).

 ## Planning